Chart duration January 2011 through December 2018.

 The market was trading at +0.3050, position value = $7,625.00

 The short-term moving average (red line) and medium-term (green) moved below the long term (blue), additional indicators we use confirmed the trend reversal from up to down

-On the 13th of November 2018 our current long was reversed to short at 0.3050 each 0.01 = $250.00, position value = $7,625.00
+On the 13th of November 2018 we enter a short at 0.3050

 Position value = $7,625.00 (13th of November 2018)

-Current = – 0.01, value = -$1,250.00 (6th of December 2018)
+Position value = -$1,250.00 (6th of December 2018)

 Each 0.01 = $250.00

-Open trade equity = +$8,875.00
+Open trade equity = +$7,875.00

-To calculate the priced in rate exceptions between March 2019 and December 2023 you’d subtract December 2023 97.10 from March 2019 97.215 indicating a priced in increase in rates between March 2019 and December 2020 of +0.105% on the 6th of December 2018.
+To calculate the priced in rate exceptions between March 2019 and December 2023 you would take March 2019 97.215 and subtract December 2023 97.10 = +0.105% telling us the market has priced in a slight increase in rates between March 2019 and December 2020.

-The Instrument we’re trading
+9) The Instrument we’re trading

 3 month rates or Eurodollar deposits, are time deposits denominated in U.S. dollars at banks outside the United States.
 (There is no connection with the euro currency or the Eurozone).